geekgirl101/FFXI-HD-Maps/README.md

 If you have any questions or suggestions about my maps please free to ping me on Discord @geekgirl101, or you could try to contact me on CatseyeXI @Melanie

+A big thank you to AkadenTK and his crew and to Moop for their years of hard work into creating HD maps for Final Fantasy XI.

 | Hunting | Clean |
 |-----------------------------|------------------------------|
 | ![cape_terrigan](https://github.com/user-attachments/assets/f7337b23-76bf-4827-b4ca-affc1a21b509) | ![cape_terrigan](https://github.com/user-attachments/assets/9ef06432-136c-4e2f-b277-873c9241e4d6) |